July 1, 2025

 The lack of basic sanitary facilities in many homes in Dapitan can cause serious, life-threatening illnesses for children.
 Hygiene resources are a vital need for families living in poverty.

 That’s why Kate Lyn, a sponsored child in Dapitan, loves the new washrooms.
 “I understand the importance of staying clean.
 Sadly, my younger sister died from dengue fever.
 It was not long ago,” she says.
-“I know dengue is caused by mosquitoes, and mosquitoes are attracted to our neighborhood because of an unsanitary surrounding, stagnant waters and a nearby marsh.”

 The new washrooms at her Compassion center will help Kate Lyn stay healthy while she pursues her dream of becoming a doctor.